front-end-intermediate/session-2/readme.md

 SASS Features:

-* error checking
-* 📌 watch for errors and messages in the terminal if it looks like the CSS is not being processed
+* error checking 📌 watch for errors and messages in the terminal if it looks like the CSS is not being processed
 * variables
 * imports
+* nesting
 * better structure and more

 Create `_variables.scss` in an new `scss > imports` folder

 * why are we using an underscore?
 * (See [bootstrap in sass](https://github.com/twbs/bootstrap-sass/tree/master/assets/stylesheets))

 Add `@import "imports/variables";` to the top of styles.scss

-Add badass to variables as well as:
+Remove `$badass` from `styles.scss` and add it to the variables file along with:

 ```css
 $break-five: 81.25em;